 What to Serve with Green Chili Recipe:

 - If we are in a rush we grab a bag of tortilla chips and for a quick vegetable we heat up some corn.
-If you have a little more time you can also serve this Mexican rice which is pretty simple and quick!

 - Serve: The will keep for about 2 hours at room temperature before they need to be refrigerated.